nie-ine/N3-rule-based_machine-reasoning/temporalReasoning_calendarUnification/README.md

 ## Calendar unification:

 ### Summary
-An entry part of temporal machine reasoning is converting different calendrical time expressions to a unifying time expression, to enable calculation with time expressions coming from different calendars.
+An entry part of temporal machine reasoning is converting different calendrical time expressions to a unifying one, to enable calculation with time expressions coming from different calendars.

 ### Introduction
 In Humanities the need for having time expressions being comparable through time and place is esstial.